SoCXin/doc/docs/arm/stm32/lib/cmd_uninstall.rst

 .. option::
     --save / --no-save

-Remove libraries from the :ref:`projectconf` dependency list (:ref:`projectconf_lib_deps`) and save changes.
+Remove libraries from the :ref:`mips` dependency list (:ref:`projectconf_lib_deps`) and save changes.
 Default value is to save.